• Skip to primary navigation

 Preparing the Grill

-We always recommend setting up a two-zone grill, or two temperatures in the grill.
-This works for both a gas and charcoal grill, and it will give you more control over how your steak cooks.
+For best results, set up a two-zone grill.
+This works for both a gas and charcoal grill, and gives more control over how your steak cooks.
 One area should have intense, direct heat.
 The second area should have indirect heat.
 This allows you to first sear food on the hotter section of the grill and move it to the cooler zone to finish cooking through.

 For the hotter, direct heat section of the grill, be sure to give your grill plenty of time to preheat.
 An easy test to do is the hand test.
 Hold your hand about 3 inches above the grill grate and count…”One-Mississippi, Two-Mississippi…” If you can hold it there for a second or two, the grill is hot and you’re ready to go.